cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

 [^abs1-]

-The present document is intended to be the specification base of what has colloquially been called CDDL 2.0, a term that is now focusing on module structure (other documents make up what is now sometimes called CDDL 1.1).
+The functionality of the present document is considered a core part of what has colloquially been called CDDL 2.0, and is intended to be used with (and orthogonal to) other recent specifications such as a small set of CDDL grammar updates {{-grammar}} and an additional exercise of the control operator extension point {{-control2}} (a follow-up to
-Additional documents describe further work on CDDL.
+{{-control1}}).

 ## Conventions and Definitions